ZeroDot1/Clevit/README.md

 * Line Number

 * Add a tab function so that you can work with different documents at the same time.
+* Add a Mini Game inside TPad
+* Add a encryption option to encrypt text files
 ### Maybe...

 * Add a smart spell checker